-Every seat on the Go Cotswolds minibus is fitted with a seatbelt and every passenger over the age of 3 is required by law to wear it at all times when the vehicle is in motion - we have plenty of signs inside the bus to remind you!
+Every seat on the Go Cotswolds minibus is fitted with a seatbelt and every passenger over the age of 3 is required by law to wear it at all times when the vehicle is in motion.

 In terms of fastening and wearing seatbelts, UK law says that:

 - Children under the age of 14 are the responsibility of their accompanying adult, parent or guardian.

 - Children under the age of 3 should use an appropriate child restraint, or travel on a parent/guardian's lap where restraints are not available.
 (However, it is our policy that children under the age of 3 may ONLY travel with us if they are seated in an age-appropriate car seat, which must be provided and fitted by the parent(s)/guardian(s).
 Please see our FAQ 'Is a Go Cotswolds Day Tour suitable for children?' for more information.)

 - Children aged 3–11 and who are less than 1.35 metres (4 ft 5 in) should use an appropriate child restraint, or use the seatbelt provided where restraints are not available.